yashaka/selene/docs/selene-quick-start-tutorial.md

 ## What and where?

-Selene in Pythonis a tool for automating user actions in the browser, oriented towards the convenience and ease of implementing business logic in automated tests, in the language of the user, without distracting from the technical details of working with the “browser driver”.
+Selene in Python is a tool for automating user actions in the browser, oriented towards the convenience and ease of implementing business logic in automated tests, in the language of the user, without distracting from the technical details of working with the “browser driver”.
 For example, technical details can include working with element waits when automating testing of dynamic web applications, implementing high-level actions over elements, complex locators based on low-level selectors, and so on.

 Under the hood it uses Selenium WebDriver as the main tool for interacting with the browser.
 Therefore, it is also called more high-level “wrapper” around more low-level tools such as Selenium WebDriver